ChristerDalen/trans_id_method/README.md

 Lee 1989
 Mamat & Flemming 1995

-Which may be used to tune PI/PID controller if combined with SIMC, cohen-coon, ziegler etc..
+Which may be used to tune PI/PID controller if combined with traditional methods SIMC, cohen-coon, ziegler etc..